Mandala of Green Tara (part 1)

-…Come join us to create beautiful art in the most beautiful city in the world!
+Come to join us to create beautiful art in the most beautiful city in the world!

 Carmen Mensink will guide students through the cultural/historical context of thangkas and symbolism within Tibetan-Buddhist art through the combination of art, slide shows and meditations.

-There will also be a detailed explanation of the mantra of the Buddha.
+There will also be a detailed explanation of the Green Tara Mantra.

-Drawing a Buddha is a meditation in itself and creates inner peace and joy.
+Drawing a Mandala or Buddha is a meditation in itself and creates inner peace and joy.
 When you’re a Buddhist practitioner, the drawing of the Buddha can improve your visualization meditation on a great scale.
 Buddhist lamas say: “When you draw a Buddha, you are drawing your own mind.”

-This weekend is suitable for beginners and advanced.
+The course will be given in English – with an Italian translation – and is suitable for beginners and advanced.
 It is not necessary to have drawing experience.

 More Info & Registration